aoijs/website/src/content/docs/functions/renameFile.md

 ## Example(s)

-This will change your index.js to a index.txt file:
+This will change your index.js to index.txt:

 ```javascript
 client.command({